Truth as a Defense to Defamation

 - Defamation is intended to defend personal interests, while disparagement is intended to safeguard interests that extend beyond the individual, such as property ownership and non-liquid assets.

-- Lawsuits for defamation are tough to win because the plaintiff must both establish the difficult aspects of his or her case and avoid the many defenses to defamation that are available to him or her.
+Lawsuits for defamation are tough to win because the plaintiff must prove defamation and avoid the many defenses against defamation claims.
+Here are the three most popular defenses to defamation:

 - The truth, or at least significant truth, is a full defense to a defamation lawsuit.
 The only real question is who has the responsibility of demonstrating that what is said is correct.